SteelCompendium/data-md-dse/Bestiary/Monsters/Demons/Statblocks/Fangling.md

     name: Soulsight
     icon: ⭐️
     effects:
-      - effect: Any creature within 2 squares of the fangling can't be hidden from them
+      - effect: Any creature within 2 squares of the fangling can't be hidden from them.
 ~~~